4 Ways to Lower Cholesterol Without Statins

 Another approach to lowering cholesterol is to change your lifestyle habits, as they play a crucial role in managing healthy cholesterol levels.

-The first lifestyle change to make is incorporating regular exercise.
+The first lifestyle change to make involves exercise.
 Research has demonstrated that regular exercise helps increase HDL while lowering LDL cholesterol and triglycerides.
 Aerobic activities such as walking, running, and cycling are particularly effective.

 Additionally, maintaining a healthy weight is crucial.
 Losing weight through diet and exercise can significantly improve blood lipid levels.